pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 ```

 Notice the `number_of_shards` setting I’m using.
 I've set it to 1 since I was
 only using a single machine and a very small amount of data (< 100MB).
 But if you have a very high amount of data or would like to increase the performance of ES, increase the number of primary shards.
 Since both fields will contain text written in English I’m using the `english` analyzer.
-Elastic Search has a wide set of Analyzers including [Language Analyzers][es-lang-analysers].
+Elasticsearch has a wide set of Analyzers including [Language Analyzers][es-lang-analysers].
 Depending on the data stored within a field, a different analyzer may give better results.
 For example, a keyword analyzer is useful for data like zip codes and ids, among other things.

 You can also specify the type of the field as basic types, such as an integer
 requiring much simpler indexing methods.
 So, assuming that you have a field `status`,